hydrusnetwork/hydrus/docs/running_from_source.md

     `brew install git`

     You should already have a fairly new python.
 Hydrus should be fine with Python 3.10-3.13.
-If you are on an even newer python, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
+If you are on 3.14+, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
 If you are stuck on something older, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).
 You can find out what version you have just by opening a new terminal and typing `python3` or `python`.

     You are going to need `pip` and `venv`.
 These are often bundled with a python install, but not always with a system python.
 Open a terminal and try these two lines: